 - What are the different types of on-camera acting?

-- What’s the difference between on-camera and theater/stage acting?
+- What’s the difference between on-camera and theatre/stage acting?

-- What makes an audition for on-camera different?
+- What makes an audition for on-camera work differently?

 - What tools do I need to be an on-camera actor?